 579 Field Squadron (Explosive Ordnance Disposal) (Volunteers)

-In 1999 with continuing changed by the Government in the Territorial Army.
-220 Searchlight Squadron was closed down and at the request of the Commanding Officer of 101 (City of London) Engineer Regiment the Court agreed to transfer their affiliation to 579 Field Squadron (Explosive Ordnance Disposal) (Volunteers) based in Tunbridge Wells.
-The Regiment has, over the past 10 years, had members posted to all the major world hot-spots where the British Servicemen have served including Bosnia, Iraq and Afghanistan.
+In 1999 with continuing changes by the Government in the Territorial Army and at the request of the Commanding Officer of 101 (City of London) Engineer Regiment the Court agreed to transfer their affiliation to 579 Field Squadron (Explosive Ordnance Disposal) (Volunteers) based in Tunbridge Wells.
+The Regiment has, over the recent years, had members posted to all the major world hot-spots where the British Servicemen have served, including Bosnia, Iraq and Afghanistan.